 What should you get instead of the Moondrop Chu?

 Bargain hunters, it’s difficult to find a better deal than the Moondrop Chu.
 However, you may prefer the KZ ZSN Pro X with its removable 2-pin cable.
 KZ solves the wraparound cable quandary with a flexible, pre-molded over-the-ear “hook” instead of the Moondrop cable sleeve.
 Although the cable sleeves for the Chu feel better against your skin, they’re more fiddly by comparison.
 The sound of ZSN Pro X, while very pleasant, can lean towards trebly.
 It approximates our ideal curve well.
-At under $30 USD this is a fantastic alternative to the Moondrop Chu.
+Priced at $23.99 at Amazon this is a fantastic alternative to the Moondrop Chu.

 It’s like the wild west out there when you look for budget-friendly wired earbuds.
 Search results populate with brands you’ve never heard of; you’ll encounter dubious snake oil claims, and reviews you can’t be certain are from real people.
-So, make sure you buy from a reputable dealer, and consider some of these options under $20 USD we’ve compiled.
+So, make sure you buy from a reputable dealer.

 Frequently asked questions about the Moondrop Chu